cocoZHAI/stunning-journey/ColabFold.md

 ---

 ### Prerequisites: Make sure you already create a micromamba environment for colabfold and activate it.
+Set the python=3.10 for compatibility with google colaboratory

 ---